barwegen/01-connecting-the-dots/001-iso-vs-img?.md

 *the name* The name ISO was taken from **the name of the file system used by optical media**, which is usually ISO 9660.

+**Aside** iso vs img? - (optical) disk image

+> There is no difference in the structure of ISO and IMG formats if the IMG file is uncompressed.
+It is possible for an IMG format file to be renamed with the ISO file extension and then opened in software that only recognizes the ISO file format.
+This is an effective way of accessing disc information in programs that do not handle the IMG format. &#x2013;source: <https://www.techwalla.com/articles/what-are-the-differences-between-iso-and-img-files>)

+&#x2013;

+So far the aside.
 Since it is a file format, you can store it on any storage device, not only the *optical*.
 But before the 'how' first the 'why':

-# The idea - *Why*
+## The idea - *Why*

 *the idea* The idea behind ISO images is that you can archive an exact digital copy of a disc, and then later use that image to burn a new disc that’s in turn an exact copy of the original.
 Most operating systems (and many utilities) also allow you **mount an ISO image as a virtual disc**, in which case all your apps treat it as if a real optical disc were inserted.